ATTX-project/ATTX-project.github.io/attx_project/Consul-for-Service-Discovery-on-Docker-Swarm.md

 One possible solution is to use Consul in conjunction with a distributed reverse proxy and load balancer.
 [Docker Flow Proxy](https://github.com/vfarcic/docker-flow-proxy), is one such solution.
 It is a Swarm-enabled implementation of [HA Proxy](http://www.haproxy.org/) that integrates well with Consul that would bring true fault tolerance and elasticity to our ATTX Docker Swarm, and could be re-used as a reverse proxy as well.

-We can thus start by creating a new Swarm network and attach to it all services that should be accessible through a reverse proxy (all other services would use a "attx-backend" network):
+We can thus start by creating a new Swarm network and attach to it all services that should be accessible through a reverse proxy (all other services would use a `attx-backend` network):

 `docker network create --driver overlay proxy`